Regurgitate (band)

-Regurgitate was a Swedish goregrind band that included members from both Stockholm and Mjölby.
-The band formed in 1990 and ended in 2009, and released four full-length albums.
-They were one of the most notable practitioners in the goregrind genre, with their most famous album being Carnivorous Erection (2000).
+Regurgitate was a Swedish goregrind band that included members from Stockholm and Mjölby.
+The band formed in 1990, ended in 2009, and released four full-length albums.
+They were notable goregrind practitioners.
+Their best-known album was Carnivorous Erection (2000).

+The band's lyrics included placental expulsion and mutilation.

 Tribute

-In 2001, Bizarre Leprous Productions released a 46-band tribute to Regurgitate entitled Comeback of Goregods: Tribute to Regurgitate, with bands such as Inhume, Last Days of Humanity, Lymphatic Phlegm, Gore Beyond Necropsy, Haemorrhage, and Neurovisceral Exhumation taking part.
+In 2001, Bizarre Leprous Productions released a 46-band tribute to Regurgitate, Comeback of Goregods: Tribute to Regurgitate, with bands such as Inhume, Last Days of Humanity, Lymphatic Phlegm, Gore Beyond Necropsy, Haemorrhage, and Neurovisceral Exhumation taking part.